christelilaka/Udacity_ML_Nanodegree/README.md

-# Udacity_ML_Nanodegree
+# My Udacity ML Repository

-Projects done during my Nanodegree in Machine Learning at Udacity
+This repository contents Notebooks of projects that I worked on during my training in the Machine Learning Engineer Nanodegree Program at Udacity.